Melanoma Treatment

 At UVA Health, you'll find all the elements of an outstanding melanoma treatment program:

-• Access to clinical trials, including early-phase trials, available nowhere else in the region.
+• Clinical trials access, including early-phase trials, available nowhere else in the region

 Our entire team works together and partners with you to develop your personalized treatment plan.
 If you have a complex case, we'll review it at our weekly tumor board.
 This is a meeting of experts from across all cancer specialties at UVA Health.
 They'll look at your case from every angle and recommend the approach to give you the best possible outcome.